FedyCCodes/TripleDES/README.md

 - `binaryToHex`: converts binary text to hexadecimal text
 - `hexToBinary`: converts hexadecimal text to binary text
 - `applyRound`: since there are many rounds to DES this does an individual round
-- `applySubstitutionBox`: converts the inputed data based on the substituionBox array
+- `applySubstitutionBox`: converts the inputted data based on the substituionBox array
 - `shiftKeyWith`: changes the key based on the spacing needed
 - `generateModifiedKeys`: creates a huge list of all the modified keys in the rounds
 - `xorStringAddition`: combines two binary strings together in the xor format (1 + 1 == 0, 0 + 0 == 0, 1 + 0 = 1)
-- `permutate`: this is the function used to rearange data based on an array
+- `permutate`: this is the function used to rearrange data based on an array
-- `reverse`: this reverses an array (primarily used for decryption because it's the same as encryption but backwards)
+- `reverse`: this reverses an array (primarily used for decryption because it's the same as encryption but backward)
 - `encrypt`: this encrypts the data using the symmetric 3 keys
 - `decrypt`: this decrypts the data using the symmetric 3 keys
 - `singleEncrypt`: this encrypts the data using one symmetric key